rychly/nur-packages/README.md

 By importing `./nur-packages/nur`, the NUR will be available as:

-* `config.nur` option (it is safe to use, no errors)
+* `config.nur` option for the global NUR with the local override (it is safe to use if online)
-* `nur` module function argument (its usage may result into "infinite recursion" errors)
+* `config.nurLocal` option for the local NUR only (it is safe to use if offline)

-The `rychly` NUR repository is available locally and all other NUR repositories are fetched from the GIT NUR master branch.
+In the first case, the `rychly` NUR repository is available locally and all other NUR repositories are fetched from the GIT NUR master branch.
 Also, all modules from the `rychly` NUR repository will be imported automatically.

 ``` nix